The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: The Case of Finite Buildings

 Observe that $m(X)\geq m(X_z)$ for every face $z\in X$ of dimension $<\dim X-1$.
 This definition is motivated by the following theorem, which we derive from results of Evra--Kaufman \cite{Evra_2016_cosystolic_expanders_arxiv_version} (see also \cite{Evra_2016_cosystolic_expanders}) and Oppenheim \cite{Oppenheim_2015_vanishing_of_cohomology}.

-\begin{thm} Let $X$ be a (finite) $r$-dimensional simiplicial complex such that one of the following hold: \begin{enumerate}[label=(\arabic*)] \item $X$ is a $q$-thick spherical building admitting a strongly transitive action; \item the universal covering of $X$ is a $q$-thick affine building of dimension $\geq 2$ admitting a strongly transitive action. \end{enumerate} In both cases, $X$ has the structure of a pure $(r+1)$-partite simplicial complex.
+\begin{thm} Let $X$ be a (finite) $r$-dimensional simiplicial complex such that one of the following hold: \begin{enumerate}[label=(\arabic*)] \item $X$ is a $q$-thick spherical building admitting a strongly transitive action; \item the universal covering of $X$ is a $q$-thick affine building of dimension $\geq 2$ admitting a strongly transitive action, and the labeling of its vertices descends to $X$. \end{enumerate} In both cases, $X$ has the structure of a pure $(r+1)$-partite simplicial complex.
 Let $w$ denote the canonical weight function of $X$ (Example~\ref{EX:regular-graph}), let $T$ denote the Coxeter diagram of the building mentioned in (1) or (2) and put $m=m(T)$.
 Then $(X ,w)$ is an $(r+1)$-partite $[-r\lambda,\lambda]$-expander for

 provided $q \geq r^2(m-2)$.
 Furthermore, $m\leq 8$ when (1) holds, and $m\leq 6$ when (2) holds. \end{thm}

 \begin{proof} Suppose first that $r=1$.
 Then only case (1) is possible.
 Thus, $X$ is a $1$-dimensional building admitting a strongly transitive action by a group $G$.
 The Coxeter graph of $X$ consists of two vertices and one edge labelled $m$, so each apartment in $X$ is a cycle graph of length $2m$.
 We label the vertices of $T=T(X)$ by $0$ and $1$ and write $X_{\{i\}}$ ($i\in\{0,1\}$) for the $0$-faces of type $\{i\}$ in $X$.
 Since $G$ acts transitively on $X_{\{0\}}$ and $X_{\{1\}}$, $X$ is a biregular graph.
 Write $n_i=|X_{\{i\}}|$ and let $k_i$ denote the number of edges containing a $0$-face in $X_{\{i\}}$.
 Then $|X(1)|=n_0k_0=n_1k_1$, which means that $w(e)=\frac{1}{n_0k_0}=\frac{1}{n_1k_1}$ for all $e\in X(1)$ and $w(x )=\frac{1}{2n_i}$ for all $x\in X_{\{i\}}$.
 We may assume without loss of generality that $k_0\leq k_1$.
 Note also that $q\leq k_0$.
 We now adapt the proofs of \cite[Propositions~5.21, 5.22]{Evra_2016_cosystolic_expanders_arxiv_version} to our \emph{weighted graph} situation, and also improve the expansion constants, in order to show that $(X,w)$ is a bipartite $[-\sqrt\frac{m-2}{{q}},\sqrt\frac{m-2}{{q}}]$-expander.